Car Insurance for the College Student Explained

 Where will the new student be living?

-Let’s start with the easy answers, if your student will be commuting from the family home, don’t have to change anything (assuming the vehicles haven’t changed).
+Let’s start with the easy answers, if your student will be commuting from the family home, you don’t have to change anything (assuming the vehicles haven’t changed).

 Now, if the student will be living on campus or renting an apartment near school, then you should check with your insurance agent to see if there is a reason to make a change.
 For instance, if everything else is the same (no new cars), and the address is within the same state, then a simple change of garaging address may be all you need.